sananth12/ImageScraper/README.md

 Todo
 ----
-Scraping sites which inject image tags via javascript using PhantomJS or Selenium.
+Scraping sites which inject image tags via javascript, by using PhantomJS or Selenium.